-Range extension within NWT - species already present in the NWT, for which there is evidence of recent extension into habitats or ranges not previously occupied during a period reasonable for the species (e.g., since last glaciation).
-This definition helps to track changes in mammal distributions in the NWT due to, for example, population increases, climate change, or habitat changes.
+Range extension within NWT – species already present in the NWT, for which there is evidence of recent extension into habitats or ranges not previously occupied during a period reasonable for the species (e.g. since last glaciation).
+This definition helps to track changes in mammal distributions in the NWT due to factors including population increases, climate change or habitat changes.
 Reductions in range size of NWT mammals can be tracked using the SPECIES AT RISK focal point.

-There are a greater number of mammals present further south than in the North.
-Change in the northern environment may favour expansion of these species into our ecosystems.
-Changes in species composition in an NWT ecoregion provide an indicator of ecosystem change, including habitat and climate change.
+Changes in the northern environment may favour expansion of southern mammals into our northern ecosystems.
+Species composition in an NWT ecoregion can provide an indicator of ecosystem change, including habitat and climate change.

 Official species lists have been compiled for the NWT General Status Ranking Program since 2000.
 Species lists include all mammals.
 Updates on range expansions of mammals in the NWT are only possible due to the contribution of NWT residents and visitors interested in NWT biodiversity.

 |Wood Bison||Bison bison athabascae||Range extension within NWT||Extention from Taiga Plains to Taiga Shield ecozone: Herd in Mackenzie Bison Sanctuary has been ranging further north since 2001, mostly along Hwy 3 past (west and north) Behchoko.|

 |Muskox||Ovibos moschatus||Range extension within NWT||Extension from Southern Arctic to Taiga Shield ecozone: Mainland population of muskox north of Great Bear Lake has been expanding west and southwest since the 1950s2.|